woldie/JaDE/SCRATCHPAD.md

+# Scavengers ep 1 - The quest for T.C.

+Next steps:

+* Scene to scroll
+* Center on player sprite
+* Make prototype overworld
+* Teleport

 # JaDE - a Roguelike game engine and creative tools

 We will develop the following systems for the engine (in priority order):